What You Need to Know

 If you’re over age 65, under 65 with long-term disabilities or have ALS or end-stage renal disease, Medicare is the federal insurance program that helps cover your healthcare costs.

 Each year, the Open Enrollment Period for Medicare runs from October 15 through December 7.
-More than 20% of Rhode Islanders receive Medicare benefits,28 and about 20% of those are also enrolled in Medicaid.29
+Over 223,000 of Rhode Islanders receive Medicare benefits,28 and almost 335,000 are enrolled in Medicaid.29

-Of the state’s 220,000 Medicare recipients,30 63% choose to get their benefits from Original Medicare (Medicare Parts A and B).
-The remaining 37% prefer private Medicare Advantage plans.31 Both types of coverage will provide you with Part A (hospital insurance) and Part B (medical insurance), so hospitalization, doctor’s visits and emergency room visits are taken care of.
+Of the state’s 223,000 Medicare recipients,30 nearly 59% choose to get their benefits from Original Medicare (Medicare Parts A and B).
+The remaining 41% prefer private Medicare Advantage plans.31 Both types of coverage will provide you with Part A (hospital insurance) and Part B (medical insurance), so hospitalization, doctor’s visits and emergency room visits are taken care of.

 Medicare Advantage (or Part C) offers additional benefits, such as Part D prescription drug coverage.
 (With Original Medicare, you would have to purchase a standalone Part D plan.)
 In 2020, four companies in Rhode Island are offering Medicare Advantage plans.32